 Many states, including Maryland, require medical malpractice plaintiffs to submit a “certificate of merit” from a medical expert who has examined the facts of the case and is willing to testify that the doctor in question deviated from the accepted standard.
 Many medical malpractice cases depend on the validity of the expert’s opinion.
 The certificate of merit requirement is designed to weed out frivolous medical malpractice cases, and many insurance defense attorneys challenge them in an effort to get a case dismissed before it has even gotten off the ground.
 It is important to work with lawyers who know how to identify the best experts for your particular case.

 Proving a doctor failed to deliver the appropriate standard of care is rarely an easy task.
 Bringing a successful case requires not only considerable trial skills but also a deep knowledge of medical issues.
 Because many of our lawyers are also doctors, we don’t need to rely on outside resources to build a case.
 Our physician-attorneys have the clinical experience and medical training to examine what happened in your case and determine the best way to present it to the trier of fact.

 We also have the respect of our peers in both the legal and medical fields.
 We know where to turn for expert analysis, and we frequently collaborate with renowned practitioners in a variety of medical specialties.

 Call Our Lawyers Today

 Have you been hurt by a doctor’s mistake?
 Perhaps you have been told your symptoms are normal or that you are exaggerating your pain or discomfort.
 When you know something just isn’t right, being turned away repeatedly is like being injured all over again.
-Contact a Baltimore medical malpractice lawyer who can help you.
+Contact our Baltimore medical malpractice lawyers who can help you.